Nitrokey/nitrokey-documentation/hsm/import-keys-certs.rst

 * download the latest `Smart Card Shell`_ and unpack it into your work-directory

-Importing via the SCSH3 GUI
+Importing Via The SCSH3 GUI
 ---------------------------

 Inside the unpacked directory you will find ``scsh3gui``, which can be started